webix-hub/docs/data/desktop/sidemenu.md

 Customizing size and position
 -----------------------

-You can customize Sidemenu's size and position in the necessary way.
+You can customize the size and position of Sidemenu in the necessary way.
 It's done with the help of the *state* function that takes as a parameter an object containing the position and size values that will be set as Sidemenu properties:

 - top ;